DARIAH-ERIC/DESIR-CodeSprint-TrackA-TextMining/README.md

 The library is integrated today in various commercial and public scientific services such as ResearchGate, Mendeley, CERN Inspire and the HAL national publication repository in France.
 It is used on a daily basis by thousands of researchers and engineers.
 Since 2011, the library is open source under an Apache 2 license.

 # Preparation before the track
-For participating in this track, there are some preparations needed before the code sprint begins:
+For participating in this track, there are some preparations needed :
 1) Participants need to make sure that they have already had some development tools needed whether with Java or with Python on their machine.

 2) For participants who use Java